samhattangady/hotreload/README.md

 Additionally, I think the zig spec does not preserve the ordering of elements in the struct, so there may be changes needed there, possibly using `extern struct` or `packed struct`.

-- We want to automatically detect when a new dll has been compiled and reload it.
-Ideally, we would do this using `std.fs.Watch`, but that requires `async` which is not yet ready in self hosted.
-I tried to directly call the windows API, but didn't get too far.

-I think I am okay waiting for the async feature to arrive in zig.

-- The `build.zig` file is ugly, so when we rebuild just the dll, it tries to rebuild the executable as well, and fails.
-This is a smaller issue in the grand scheme.

 [Discussion on Ziggit](https://ziggit.dev/t/hotreloading-in-zig/1737)